archesproject/relational_data_model_tutorial/README.md

 After running this sql you should have populated many attributes for each film instance in the relational data model.

-To see these changes in Arches you can return to your command line and reindex your database to view the chagnes you have made.
+To see these changes in Arches you can return to your command line and reindex your database to view the changes you have made in Arches.

     (env) python manage.py es reindex_database